aikaterna/aikaterna-cogs/README.md

 embedpeek - Take a closer look at or unpack embed content.
 This cog is mostly a developer tool.

-hunting - A long overdue port of Paddo's v2 hunting game to v3.
+hunting - Hunting has moved to Vertyco's repo at https://github.com/vertyco/vrt-cogs

 icyparser - Show icecast/shoutcast stream information.
 An audio addon cog to show the current stream info, or provide a url yourself.